openguild-labs/polkadot-knowledge-map/README.md

 ## GETTING STARTED

-**No matter your level of familiarity with blockchain development, we are here to get you started and ready for the hackathon!**
+**No matter your level of familiarity with blockchain development, we are here to get you started and ready to become a Polkadot Ninja!**

 A structured learning pathway with consolidated resources is made available for you to go through at your own pace.
 Read and watch all that has been provided to help you gain a better understanding of what awaits you in the Dotsama ecosystem!